 What Is Ethereum and How Does It Work?

 Ethereum (ETH) is a programmable blockchain with its own native cryptocurrency or coin, called Ether.
 It is decentralised digital money which is denoted by ETH.
-Just like Bitcoin, Ether isn't controlled by any organisation or government and can be used for storing value, making payments, and providing collateral.
+Just like Bitcoin (BTC), Ether isn't controlled by any organisation or government and can be used for storing value, making payments, and providing collateral.
 When people usually refer to Ethereum, they are actually talking about Ether (ETH).
-The Ethereum blockchain has become synonymous with its own coin.
+The blockchain has become synonymous with its own coin.

 Launched in the mid of 2015 by a Russian-Canadian coder named Vitalik Buterin, Ether (ETH) became the second most valuable cryptocurrency in terms of market cap in just 2 years and still holds the spot at the time of writing.
-Ethereum's blockchain is much more powerful because of its built-in programmability, which means developers can utilise the platform to develop decentralised applications (dApps).
+It's blockchain is much more powerful because of its built-in programmability, which means developers can utilise the platform to develop decentralised applications (dApps).

 7 Days Change